-- Check with the medical centre about what you need to bring, e.g. test results, scans, blood tests.
+- Check with the doctor’s receptionist about what you need to bring, e.g. test results, scans, blood tests.

-- Write down any change in the patient’s condition.
+- Record any recent change in the person’s condition or symptoms.

 - Ask for a longer appointment if you have a lot of questions.